 We cannot escape the law – past, present and future.
 And, it goes without saying that without words – contracts, negotiations, judgments, legislation – the law would struggle to operate.
 A missing word can be dangerous at worst, ambiguous at least – and the law and ambiguity do not mix, the latter being the basis of many disputes that end up in court.
 It is essential that legal texts are accurate, clear, unambiguous and consistent.
 If people are to rely on legal documents or on legal advice, their reliance and confidence in that advice, and in those giving it, risks being weakened if the reader finds errors in the text, or if the document is difficult to follow because of badly worded phrasing.

-Clarity is paramount in legal texts, and for this reason, proofreading by a specialist editor can be invaluable.
+Clarity is paramount in legal texts, and for this reason, legal proofreading by a specialist editor can be invaluable.
 It is often very difficult, if not impossible, for a writer to proofread their own work.
 This is no less applicable to legal texts and those who write them, and such texts may have additional complications – for example, standard documents may have been tweaked or renumbered, or there may be time pressures involved in drafting and checking them.

 The range of law-related documents that benefit from an extra set of eyes is vast.
 Some examples include: